WorldofJARcraft/Basic-HTML-Developer/README.md

 # Basic-HTML-Developer
 An old school project.
-This is a very simple graphical HTML Edito
+This is a very simple graphical HTML Editor.